DublinOhio/arcade-expressions/README.md

 ### Submitting changes
 Any contributions you make are greatly appreciated.
 When adding a new file of arcade script, we recommend including a few notes describing what your script accomplishes.

-If you have wish to add a file/make a change, best practice is to create changes in a branch and submit a pull request.
+If you wish to add a file/make a change, the best practice is to create changes in a branch and submit a pull request.
 This lets you discuss and review potential changes with collaborators and add follow-up commits before making changes to the main branch.
 However, as administrators through DublinOhio, you will have permission to directly commit changes to the main branch without submitting a pull request.

-Make Changes:
+**Make Changes:**

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)